GabyMasak/GabyMasak/README.md

 ## Hi there 👋

+🌱 I’m currently learning Data Analytics and Machine Learning at WGU!
+I aim to graduate Winter 2024, then start my next graduate program with a focus on Artificial Intelligence.

+👯 I’m looking to collaborate on non-profit ventures and projects!

+📫 How to reach me: gab.masak@gmail.com

 <!--
 **GabyMasak/GabyMasak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.